Rachel James works with high school and intermediate dance students at Interlochen Arts Camp.

 Rachel James helps a junior dance student style her hair for a performance.

-We sat down with Rachel to discuss a few of her personal and professional favorites.
+We sat down with James to discuss a few of her personal and professional favorites.

 Ballet or modern?

 Ballet for sure!

 Where do you get inspiration for your choreography?

 I typically choreograph in the classical technique, so pull from classical repertoire.
 I’m usually inspired by the music.

 If you could dance with anyone, living or dead, who would it be?